newaetech/phywhispererusb/docs/installing.rst

 Packages
 ========

-There are some packages required for **chipwhisperer** and its dependencies such as **pyusb** to work.
+There are some packages required for **phywhisperer** and its dependencies such as **pyusb** to work.
 Install using:

 .. code:: bash